paritytech/json-rpc-interface-spec/src/api/archive_unstable_storageDiff.md

 - `hash`: String containing a hexadecimal-encoded hash of the header of the block whose storage difference will be retrieved.

 - `previousHash` (optional): String containing a hexadecimal-encoded hash of the header of the block from which the storage difference will be calculated.
+The `previousHash` must be an ancestor of the provided `hash`.
 When this parameter is provided, the storage difference is calculated between the `hash` block and the `previousHash` block.
 If this parameter is not provided, the storage difference is calculated between the `hash` block and the parent of the `hash` block.

 - `items` (optional): JSON object containing the following fields: